Minnesota Bee Atlas

 Using your own nesting blocks

 If you are interested in putting up a bee block in your yard to observe and host cavity-nesting bees, there are many companies offering pre-made bee houses as well as directions to build your own.
-We like the suggestions offered by Joel Gardner, UMN, in his paper “Native Bees, Solitary Bees, and Wild Bees: What are they?” and this fact sheet from the Xerces Society, “Tunnel Nests for Native Bees”.
+We like the suggestions offered by Joel Gardner, UMN, in his paper “Native Bees, Solitary Bees, and Wild Bees: What are they?” and the Xerces Society website, “Providing nest sites for pollinators”.

 Although we are limited in the number of larvae we can rear and cannot accept additional blocks, we welcome observations of your backyard bee nests.
 If you see bees using your bee house you can submit pictures the same way you would for “Anecdotal observations” or post them on our Facebook page.
 Even if you don’t see bees going in and out of the nest, you will be able to see if they are using the nest you provided.
 You can share your observations any time you notice something interesting or just at the end of the summer when the bees have finished building their nests.